muratk5n/thirdwave/en/README.md

 ---

-"Hydrogen station network of up to 25 refuelling sites is set to be developed across the UK by 2030 as a result of a new agreement inked.. between @bp and @DaimlerTruck"
+"[N]etwork of up to 25 refuelling sites is set to be developed across the UK by 2030 as a result of a new agreement inked..  between @bp and
+@DaimlerTruck" \#H2

 [[-]](https://www.h2-view.com/story/daimler-truck-bp-unveil-hydrogen-network-plans-for-the-uk/)

 ---

-There are only few places where intense solar exposure happens to fall on land.
+There are only few places where intense solar exposure (dark red) happens to fall on land.
 Africa (Chad, Sudan), Southwest China, Saudi Arabia, and Oz.

 ---